 The completion of some of the surface studies on Alid prompts here to concentrate on the recent work performed.
 The hydrogeological assessment performed regionally indicates that the recharge area is mainly from three catchments mainly the input is from highland area.
 Thorough assessments of Rose diagram and fault and fracture (FFD) analyses have been performed to know areas of up-flow zone.
 A more than 225°C reservoir temperature was estimated using gas geothermometers from Alid geothermal prospect.
 The resistivity survey that was conducted recently has availed an interesting anomaly at the rift floor and opened a wider perspective in exploration.

-Gravity and microseismic studies and soil-gas surveys are planned to complete surface exploration studies so that sites for drilling of exploratory wells will be selected.
+All the remaining surface exploration was planned to deploy in Alid Gravity and microseismic studies and soil-gas surveys are planned to complete surface exploration studies so that sites for drilling of exploratory wells will be selected.

 1. INTRODUCTION